jonasbondesson84/MA23_Backend_hotel/README.md

 	•	Path: /booking/confirm
 	•	Query Parameter:
 	•	bookingID (required): The unique ID of the booking to confirm.

+### bookings Endpoint

+The bookings endpoint retrieves a list of all bookings to provide an overview of hotel occupancy.
+	•	Method: GET
+	•	Path: /bookings

 ## Functionality

+### confirmBooking:
 	•	If bookingID is provided: Returns a confirmation with booking details, including guest count, room count, total cost, check-in and check-out dates, and guest name.
 	•	If bookingID is missing: Returns an error indicating the ID is required.
+	•	Error Handling: Responds with a general error message if an internal error occurs.

+### bookings:
+	•	Returns a list of all bookings with details including booking ID, check-in and check-out dates, guest count, room count, and guest name.
 	•	Error Handling: Responds with a general error message if an internal error occurs.